EachoneInformationChannel/AI-Texture-Pipeline-Nosana/README.md

-# AI-Texture-Pipeline-Nosana
+ AI-Texture-Pipeline-Nosana
 Eachone Information Channel optimized 3D game pipelines by running AI texture generation on Nosana's GPU network and storing assets on Arweave.
 Cut cloud compute costs by 70% with fast procedural rendering and immutable asset storage for modern game studios
-# Decentralized AI Texture Pipeline for 3D Games
+ Decentralized AI Texture Pipeline for 3D Games

 An end-to-end decentralized solution for generating 4K PBR textures using Nosana GPUs and storing them permanently on Arweave via Irys.
-Built for high-speed game environments like *Neon Rush 3D*.
+Built for high-speed game environments like *Neon Rush 3D Endless Speed Challenge*.

 ---